wp-plugins/compress-png-for-wp/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.3 =
+Allows users to compress JPEG images as well as PNG images.
+This is provided via TinyJPEG(TinyPNG's new project) api.
+JPEG and PNG compression can now be done at the same time and via the same interface (automatic upload, bulk/single compression).

 = 1.2 =
 Allows users to choose which additional images (thumbnail, medium, large) to compress and only compresses images if not already compressed.